 Unlike the PKey::DSA and PKey::RSA classes, PKey::EC provides a private_key?() rather than private?() method and is thus incompatible with the other OpenSSL classes that rely on them, i.e. it makes impossible to generate a certificate signing request:

 req = OpenSSL::X509::Request.new

 - rbdefinemethod() the missing private? and public? methods

 - rename publickey? to public? and privatekey? to private?

 Judging by the source code, this should be present in branch 1.8 as well.

-#2 Updated by Martin Bosslet over 1 year ago
+#2 Updated by Martin Bosslet almost 2 years ago

 #3 Updated by Yusuke Endoh about 1 year ago

 - Subject changed from OpenSSL::X509::Request can't sign() an OpenSSL::PKey::EC to OpenSSL::X509::Request can't sign() an OpenSSL::PKey::EC

 - Target version changed from 2.0.0 to next minor